-Since Emmerich took the production helm, New Line has released such diverse features as the Academy Award®-winning blockbuster The Lord of the Rings: Return of the King; The Hobbit: An Unexpected Journey; 2005’s highest-grossing comedy, Wedding Crashers; Elf; The Notebook; Hairspray; Sex and the City; Journey to the Center of the Earth and Journey 2: The Mysterious Island; He’s Just Not That Into You; Four Christmases; Valentine’s Day; Horrible Bosses; and 17 Again.
-New Line’s 2013 release slate includes Jack the Giant Slayer, The Incredible Burt Wonderstone, The Conjuring, We’re the Millers and The Hobbit: The Desolation of Smaug.
+Since Emmerich took the production helm, New Line has released such diverse features as the Academy Award-winning blockbuster The Lord of the Rings: Return of the King; 2005’s highest-grossing comedy, Wedding Crashers; The Conjuring, which had the highest-grossing opening weekend ever for an original horror film; Elf; The Notebook; Hairspray; Sex and the City; Journey to the Center of the Earth and Journey 2: The Mysterious Island; He’s Just Not That Into You; Four Christmases; Valentine’s Day; Horrible Bosses; We’re the Millers; 17 Again; and The Hobbit: An Unexpected Journey and The Hobbit: The Desolation of Smaug.
+New Line’s 2014 release slate includes Tammy, Into the Storm, Horrible Bosses 2 and The Hobbit: The Battle of Five Armies, the final film in Peter Jackson’s The Hobbit trilogy.

-A longtime studio veteran, Emmerich previously served not only as president of New Line Music but also as an accomplished screenwriter and producer who wrote and produced New Line’s sleeper hit Frequency, starring Dennis Quaid and Jim Caviezel.
+Prior to his current post, he held the position of President of Production, to which he was promoted in January 2001.
+A longtime studio veteran, Emmerich also previously served not only as president of New Line Music but also as an accomplished screenwriter and producer who wrote and produced New Line’s sleeper hit Frequency, starring Dennis Quaid and Jim Caviezel.

 Emmerich joined the company in 1992 as a dual development and music executive.
-In his position as president of music, he oversaw the development of platinum- and gold-selling soundtracks for such films as Seven, Austin Powers: International Man of Mystery, Austin Powers: The Spy Who Shagged Me, The Texas Chainsaw Massacre, Elf, Friday After Next, Menace II Society, Love Jones, Freddy vs. Jason, Who’s the Man?, Above the Rim, The Mask, Dumb and Dumber and Mortal Kombat.
+In his position as president of music, he oversaw the development of numerous platinum- and gold-selling soundtracks for such films as Seven, the first two Austin Powers films, Elf and many more.

 Prior to his posts at New Line, Emmerich was an A&R representative at Atlantic Records from 1987 to 1992.
 He attended The Calhoun School and Wesleyan University, from which he graduated Phi Beta Kappa in 1985 with honors in English and concentrations in classics and film.